paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

 ~~~~~~~

 The compression is done using the `zlib <http://www.zlib.net/>`_
 standard python module.
 The data is encoded to utf-8 prior to compression.
-The
-default level of compression has the value of 6.
-Data encoding is performed
+Data
-using base64 as specified in `RFC 3548 <http://tools.ietf.org/html/rfc3548.html>`_
+encoding is performed using base64 as specified in `RFC 3548 <http://tools.ietf.org/html/rfc3548.html>`_

 .. code:: python